mocaccinoOS/desktop/docs/ops_guide_to_galaxy.md

 ### How can I debug the build environment?

 Luet generates docker images for each package, you can start a shell by either retrieving manually the docker image of the package with `luet tree images`  and manually run `docker run..` on it or you can use the luet extension which does that already for you.
-You need to have installed `luet-devkit` package, and you can use it as follows:
+You need to have installed `system/luet-devkit` package, and you can use it as follows:

 ```bash
 DOCKER_HOST="..."
 LUET_ARGS="--image-repository quay.io/mocaccinocache/desktop" luet remote-exec packagename